Brides of Dracula: Characters

 As vampires, the sisters are powerful in their own right; their beauty and seductive charm belie lethal, predatory interiors.
 Their beauty and flirtatious manner appear to be their greatest power when it comes to bewitching their victims into a trance-like state.
 Harker and Van Helsing are both attracted to and yet repulsed by them.
 They can seemingly appear out of nowhere and are inhumanly strong, as shown when they kill Van Helsing's horses.
 They also have the power of flight, as seen when they fly in the air with their dresses trailing behind them.

-The vampires serve as foreshadowing for the threat of vampirism in the story which, as seen with Lucy, later on, includes Dracula's power of corruption over his victims once he has drained their blood and transformed them into vampires.
+The vampires serve as foreshadowing for the threat of vampirism in the story which, as seen with Lucy, later on, includes Dracula's power of corruption over his victims once he has drained them of all their blood and transformed them into vampires.

 Screen adaptations

 Commonly all three brides appear in film adaptations of the novel, though some film adaptations depict them as a blonde, a brunette, and a redhead.
-They are typically depicted as enchantingly beautiful young women, coquettish and seductive in manner, often appearing like succubi in the night, dressed in flowing silk nightgowns, and behaving in a wild and sexually aggressive manner.
+They are typically depicted as enchantingly beautiful young women, coquettish and seductive in manner, often appearing like succubi in the night, dressed in flowing silk nightgowns (despite the novel describing them as being dressed as noblewomen), and behaving in a wild and sexually aggressive manner.